faderskd/faderskd.github.io/_posts/2024-10-14-kafka-producer.markdown

 // P3 excalidraw

+The process of sending a message comes down to (with components in square brackets where the things happen):

 1. [`KafkaProducer`] is a main entry point for sending records with a `send(ProducerRecord)` method.
 2. [`ProducerMetadata`] The first thing the producer is doing is searching for metadata of the record's topic in metadata cache.
 If it is not available, the producer will schedule an update and [wait](https://github.com/apache/kafka/blob/3.9/clients/src/main/java/org/apache/kafka/clients/producer/KafkaProducer.java#L1027).